IFTTT brings everything together

 Tado Smart AC Control

 If you cool your home using less newfangled window AC units, you'll be happy to know that there's a gadget capable of giving them some retroactive smarts.
 A European startup, Tado is a wall-mounted smart device that connects with your AC unit using the same infrared port that the remote uses.
 Sync them up, and you'll be able to automate it, or control it using your phone.
 Add in the IFTTT channel, and things get even smarter.

 The Pivot Power Genius from Quirky uses Wi-Fi to allow remote control over two of its outlets.
 With IFTTT integration, you can set those outlets to respond to triggers as the "then that" portion of any recipe.
 If you want to turn on your coffee maker at a certain time or turn off your TV when it storms, you can do it with this connected power strip.

 Quirky's Spotter packs five sensors into its hockey puck design, and can keep you fully up-to-date on the environmental changes in your home.
 With IFTTT, the Spotter can now trigger actions based on temperature.
 For instance, you can have the lights turn on if the temperature rises or falls past a certain degree.
-We're hoping to see expanded compatibility for the Spotter's other sensors soon too.

 A SmartThings kit is an attractive place to start if you're trying out home automation, and it's a great way to bring IFTTT into your home, as well.
 With sensors capable of tracking motion, presence, and even moisture, you'll be able to set up all sorts of creative IFTTT triggers.
 You'll even be able to use SmartThings to connect products with IFTTT that don't have channels of their own.
 Install a smart lock from a SmartThings-friendly manufacturer like Schlage or Kwikset, for instance, and you'll be able to automate that lock in IFTTT through the SmartThings channel.